Ahmedsaed/seismic-quakes-detection/README.md

 1. **LSTM Model**: Scans through the time-series data to detect potential seismic events.
 2. **YOLO Model**: Identifies and localizes event clusters within the data.
 3. **Bandpass Filter**: Cleans the data by removing irrelevant frequencies and focusing on seismic signals.
-4. **Post-processing**: Filters out "lonely" detections (less than two events in a 100-second window) and clusters relevant detections together.
 5. **Output**: Produces a plot with highlighted regions of interest and outputs the start and end timestamps of detected seismic events.